API Access & Developer Tools

 Printago gives you two ways to stay in sync with what's happening on your farm.

 Webhooks push to your endpoint when something happens.
 Print jobs starting, completing, or failing.
 Printers coming online or going offline.
-Orders created or fulfilled.
+Orders created, closed, cancelled, or auto-printed.
 You subscribe to exactly the events you care about.

 MQTT streams state as it changes.
 Telemetry, live printer status, progress updates, and changes to nearly any entity in the platform.
 When a part is renamed, a SKU is updated, or a material assignment changes, subscribers see it in real time.
 For anything that needs to react to platform state continuously rather than at event boundaries, MQTT is the right tool.